applied-numerical-algorithms-group-lbnl/Chombo_4/README.md

 * Use the configure.example python script to create makefiles.
 It is simple and well-documented.
 * Go to the example in which you are most interested.
 * Type make.

+##Directories
+* example has many established algorithms and some in progress
+* src is where the common code lives
+* documents has a few documents created using this software
+* mk  is where compiler and machine specific flags are set
+* util has a few random tools that I kept around.